andresos/Japones__Kanjis/README.md

 # RTK
-All in one Kanji - RTK order
+All in one Kanji - RTK order with stroke diagrams and drawing script for recall.